One of Shark's most popular models for its compact bagless design and reliable suction.

 The Navigator Lift-Away is an upright vacuum with 25 feet of cord length.
 It offers 1,200 watts of suction power and a dust-cup capacity greater than 1 quart.

 Its killer feature, adopted by many other Shark uprights, is its ability to detach from its floor nozzle to become a portable vacuum with a 30-inch suction hose for cleaning furniture, windows, shelves and stairs.
-In this configuration, it weighs just over 8 pounds.
+In this configuration, it weighs several pounds less.

 The Navigator Lift-Away comes with a HEPA filter to keep dust from escaping while vacuuming.
 Its swivel-steering floor nozzle is basic but effective, although its single-bristle brush will tangle with hair from time to time.